 Also, during these meetings the Transition Counselor will describe CBVI programs designed to enable the student to successfully make the transition from the school environment to post-secondary education, vocational training, or the work force.
 The counselor will initiate arrangements for students wishing to participate in these programs.

-For more information on Vocational Rehabilitation Services contact: John Walsh, Coordinator of Vocational Rehabilitation Services at 973-648-3549 or e-mail: John.Walsh@dhs.state.nj.us
+For more information on Vocational Rehabilitation Services contact: John Walsh, Chief of Program Administration at 973-648-3549 or e-mail: John.Walsh@dhs.state.nj.us